Should you pay debts first or save? Use these guidelines to decide

 When you have high-interest consumer debt, paying it down first can help you solve ongoing problems with managing your money.

-You’ll get a guaranteed “return” by cutting your interest payments.
+You’ll get a guaranteed return by cutting your interest payments.
 It’s typically more than you’d earn in the stock market and definitely more than you’d earn in a savings account.

-Identify your expendable income, create a budget based on that number and include paying down debt as a significant part of the equation.
-Consider opening a balance transfer credit card, which can allow you to consolidate all of your credit card debt onto one low-rate card and save you money on finance charges.
+Another option to look at is a credit card balance transfer.
+This can allow you to consolidate all of your credit card debt onto one low-rate card and save you money on finance charges.